Skip to content

 });

-The effect handler receives an AbortSignal.
-Pass it to APIs that support cancellation: fetch, adapter functions, worker tasks, or long-running operations.
+The effect handler still receives an AbortSignal.
+Pass it to APIs that support cancellation, such as fetch, adapter functions, worker tasks, or long-running operations, when you also want the underlying work to stop.

 If you need to cancel one specific call, pass an external AbortSignal when starting it: